I am totally in love with my child’s teachers. Pretty much all teachers, in fact. Because teaching is a pretty taxing gig.

 I know . . . flowers might kind of feel overdone, but places like GoZinnia do insanely gorgeous arrangements sent in burlap with a bow.
 Something kind of fun and different.
 Note to include: If teachers were flowers, I’d pick you!

 Not just Hershey’s friends.
 Something delicious that you can order from anywhere like Lulubee or the Cordial Cherry.
 Even just three of these unique confections will be enough to say, “Thank you for being so sweet!”

-So there you have it, 10 fine last-minute ideas to say thanks to all your awesome educators for another great year.
-I am a mom who totally doesn’t have it all together but these things are easy peasy chicken cheesy.
-And the best part to take some of the pressure off of yourself—teachers definitely don’t expect anything so even a smile and a thanks from the student in your family will be just right.
+So there you have it, 10 fine last-minute ideas to say thanks to all your awesome educators.
+I am a mom who totally doesn’t have it all together but these things are easy-peasy, chicken cheesy.
+And the best part is to take some of the pressure off yourself—teachers definitely don’t expect anything so even a smile and a thanks from the student in your family will be just right.